-The current coronavirus (COVID-19) pandemic and the ongoing response of the U.S. government and various state, local and foreign governments have impacted global business activities and have resulted in significant uncertainty in the global economy and volatility in financial markets.
-Given the significant global health, market, employment and economic impacts of COVID-19 and the uncertainty of its duration, the Company cannot reliably predict the ultimate impact of COVID-19 on financial markets or its financial results.
+The current volatility in the global macroeconomic environment caused by the lingering effects of the coronavirus (COVID-19) pandemic and political uncertainty in eastern Europe have impacted global business activities and financial markets.
+Given the significant global health, market, employment and economic impacts of these and other events and their duration, the Company cannot reliably predict the ultimate impact on financial markets or its financial results.